s-0-p-h-i-a/s-0-p-h-i-a/README.md

 - Currently self-learning: C/C++, Arduino Uno, electronics, automotive sensors

 This profile contains:
-- Repos for C/C++ projects I create as part of my (re)learning process.
+- Repos for C/C++ projects I create as part of my learning process.
 New versions are added as I explore new topics or refine older code
 - Beginner Arduino and sensor projects to learn how to work with embedded systems

 ---